 Below, we reproduce an article by Dr Rory Ridley-Duff in STIR Magazine that discussed the links between FairShares, ‘old co‑operativism’ and ‘new co-operativism’.
 It positions the FairShares Model as part of the latter.
 In the article, he refers to the influence of four important cases (which would be at FairShares Level 2 against our auditing standards).
 Study of these cases catalysed the formation of the FairShares Association and led to the formalisation of the FairShares Model.

-You may want to read the recent cases in conjunction with this article.
+You may want to read about recent cases of the adoption of FairShares in this book chapter.

 New Co-operativism and the FairShares Model